vitest-dev/vitest/docs/guide/debugging.md

 # To run in a single child process
 vitest --inspect-brk --pool forks --poolOptions.forks.singleFork

+# To run in browser mode
+vitest --inspect-brk --browser --no-file-parallelism
 ```

 If you are using Vitest 1.1 or higher, you can also just provide `--no-file-parallelism` flag: